wxsd-sales/divisible-workspaces-library/README.md

     // Unlock the Touch Panel
     DWS.Command.UnlockPanel()
     ```
-* Persistent Do Not Disturb:
+* Toggle Persistent Do Not Disturb:

     Enable or disable a persistant Do Not Disturb state
     ```javascript